 - Remove lemon halves from skillet and add ½ cup green onion and garlic.
 Cook 1-2 minutes until fragrant.

 - Pour wine into skillet to deglaze the pan and scrape up brownings with a wooden spoon.
-Cook 2 minutes.
+Cook 2 minutes then melt in butter.

-- Stir the bacon and shrimp into the vegetable mixture and let heat through for a minute or two.
+- Stir the bacon and shrimp into the vegetable mixture and let heat through for a couple minutes.
 Remove skillet from heat and squeeze in juice from seared lemon halves.